Datican-NG/hpc-docs/slurm.md

 ### Step 3: Enable SSH key authentication on the cluster

 #### For Mac/Linux:
-1. Run `ssh-copy-id -i ~/.ssh/KEYNAME.pub randi` to copy your public key to the cluster.
+1. Run `ssh-copy-id -i ~/.ssh/KEYNAME.pub randi.cri.uchicago.edu` to copy your public key to the cluster.
 Enter your CNET password when prompted.
 2. Verify by running `ssh randi.cri.uchicago.edu`.
 You should connect without a password.

 #### For Windows: